lbetancur98/pset-7-skeleton/README.md

 * Logout of an account
 * Shutdown application

 As you begin to test your code, which you should do early, thoroughly, and often, these use cases should give you a very good starting point.
+There's a lot of functionality to implement here, so I'd recommend focusing on one user type (and one use case for that user type!) at a time.

 ## Requirements

-Coming soon!
+In developing this application, you'll need to meet specific requirements for each user.
+The features and options available to you depend entirely on the type of user that is logged in.
+It's your job to make this distinction.

 ### User Interface